 Metadata for the checklists and species accounts

 Suprageneric classification and order of classification follow V4 of the phylogenetic classification of bony fishes (Betancur-R, Wiley, Arratia, Acero, Bailly, Miya, Lecointre and Ortí 2017).
-Generic placement generally follows Nelson, Grande and Wilson (2016) and Eschmeyer and Fong (2011).
+Generic placement generally follows Nelson, Grande and Wilson (2016) and specific studies of individual taxa.

-Data from the following sources has also been included:
+Data from the following sources have been used:

 - Nemacheilidae, Balitoridae and Cobitidae: Tang, Liu, Mayden and Xiong (2006), Slechtova, Bohlen and Tan (2007), Kottelat (2012)